MFB2 Temperature anisotropy

 To keep the same scale we can plot it in one figure, where green refers to the P0 detector, blue to P1 and red to P2.

-We can notice some variations in the measurement of each viewing direction, however small since the detectors happen to be in quasi-oblique angles.
-Assuming an anisotropic Maxwellian distribution we can derive a measure of the parallel and perpandicular heating, although sparsely sampled.
+We can notice some relative flux difference in the measurement of each viewing direction, however small since the detectors happen to be in quasi-oblique angles.
+Assuming a simple temperature anisotropic distribution function, we can derive a measure of the parallel and perpandicular flux anisotropy by comparing these relative flux measurements.

 A bounded measure of the anisotropy